-Legacy data centres can be brittle, inefficient and cumbersome to upgrade and scale to meet rising demand and user expectations, particularly as patient data grows and storage needs grow with it.
-In addition, equipment leases for some data centres are about to expire, leaving IT leaders with a compressed timeline for modernization.
+Legacy data centres can be brittle, inefficient and cumbersome to upgrade and scale to meet rising demand and user expectations.
+In addition, expiring equipment leases are putting pressure on IT leaders to modernize on a compressed timeline.

-Legacy software development processes are slow and unresponsive compared to modern processes, and large monolithic applications can be time-consuming to change or upgrade.
+Legacy software development processes are slow and unresponsive compared to modern processes.
+Large monolithic applications can take years to develop and are time-consuming to change or upgrade.
+Modernized processes shorten development cycle times and allow developers to innovate existing applications quickly and without disruption.